TylerTemp/SaintsField/README.md

 And some shortcut:

 *   `NoAutoResign` = `NoAutoResignToValue | NoAutoResignToNull`
 *   `Silent` = `NoAutoResign | NoMessage`.
-Useful if you want to allow you to manually sign a different value with no buttons and error box.
+Useful if you want to allow you to manually assign a different value with no buttons and error box.
 *   `JustPicker` = `NoInitSign | NoAutoResignToValue | NoAutoResignToNull | NoResignButton | NoMessage`.
 Do nothing but just give you a picker with matched targets.
 *   `Message` = `NoAutoResignToValue | NoAutoResignToNull | NoResignButton`.
 Just give an error message if target is mismatched.